ungerik/go-fs/README.md

 For cases where a file should be passed only for reading, it's recommended to use the interface type `FileReader`.
-It has all the read related methods of `File`, so a `File` can be assigned or passed as `FileReader`:
+It has all the read-related methods of `File`, so a `File` can be assigned or passed as `FileReader`:

 ```go